 It’s entirely possible to connect to a VPN for free.
 However, free VPN services often have fewer servers for you to pick from and may come with advertising attached.

 Paid VPN services tend to offer wider international server locations.
-There’s a growing list of VPN provider available worldwide – meaning it’s always a good idea to shop around!
+There’s a growing list of VPN providers available worldwide – meaning it’s always a good idea to shop around!

 ‘No logs’ doesn’t always mean that a VPN provider will dispense of all your data.
 Therefore, it’s well worth looking deep into the terms and conditions of a program before you choose one outright.